mdillondc/terminal-ai/README.md

 ![Terminal AI Assistant Screenshot](screenshot.png)

-A powerful terminal-based AI assistant that combines the best of conversational AI with advanced features like RAG (Retrieval-Augmented Generation), web search, command execution, and multi-provider support.
+A powerful terminal-based AI assistant that combines the best of conversational AI with advanced features like web search, RAG, youtube/article extraction, markdown rendering, multi-provider support and more.

 Created from the desire to build a terminal alternative to [OpenWebUI](https://github.com/open-webui/open-webui).